apache/druid/docs/operations/mixed-workloads.md

 druid.query.scheduler.numThreads=40
 ```

 ## Service tiering

+In service tiering, you define separate groups of Historicals and Brokers to manage queries based on the segments and resource requirements of the query.
+You can limit the resources that are set aside for certain types of queries.
+Many heavy queries involving complex subqueries or large result sets can crash a Broker, or worse, take down a cluster.
+Minimize the impact of these heavy queries by limiting them to a separate Broker tier.
+When all Brokers set aside for heavy queries are occupied, users must wait to submit additional heavy queries until the designated resources become available.

+Note that you can separate Historical processes into tiers without having separate Broker tiers.
+Historical-only tiering is not sufficient to meet the demands of mixed workloads on a Druid cluster.
+However, it is useful when you query certain segments more frequently than others, such as often analyzing the most recent data.
+Historical tiering assigns data from specific time intervals to specific tiers in order to support higher concurrency on hot data.

-The examples below demonstrate two tiers—hot and cold—for the Historicals and for the Brokers.
+The examples below demonstrate two tiers—hot and cold—for both the Historicals and Brokers.
 The Brokers will serve short-running, light queries before long-running, heavy queries.
 Light queries will be routed to the hot tiers, and heavy queries will be routed to the cold tiers.

-It is possible to separate Historical processes into tiers without having separate Broker tiers.
-This way, you can assign data from specific time intervals to specific tiers in order to support higher concurrency on hot data.

 ### Historical tiering